wxl101801/learngit2/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL.The is free software.lalala Git has a mutable index called stage.
+Git is a free software distributed under the GPL.The is free software.lalala Git has a mutable index called stage.
 Git tracks changes of files.
 lalalal